Theerapong/Modulations-in-Matlab/README.md

 *(This project was a part of studying at Kingston University, London)*

-# Modulations on Matlab R2019a (here is source code)
+# Modulations on Matlab R2019a (here is source code as well)
 %%% Modulations on Matlab .....

 %% Made on March 2019 .....